umdenes100/TankArduinoLibrary/README.md

 # Tank Arduino Library

 The Tank arduino library enables you to use the DFRTank robots provided by ENES100.
-In order to use the library, type `#include "tank.h"` in the top of your sketch.
+In order to use the library, type `#include "Tank.h"` in the top of your sketch.
 This provides you access to the tank class which can be used to control the motors.

 Once you have included the library, you must create a tank object. to do this type: `Tank tank`. `tank` is simply an identifier and can be set to any name you would prefer.
 Once the object is created, type `tank.begin();` in the setup portion of the code.
 Now you are able to control the motors.